MConnor101/FuzzBuddy/README.md

 ![LTSpiceSimulationResults](https://github.com/user-attachments/assets/20fd7386-8d93-428e-82a9-f91c065e1bec)

 These are the simulation results of the circuit we created.
-The green wave is the input
+The green wave is the input voltage from the guitar, and the blue wave is the output voltage from the circuit.
+The transistors within the circuit allow the combination of AC current and DC current.
+When the two currents meet, the AC current gets aplified through the transistors.
+However, the transistors also cause the signal to 'cut', creating the square wave from a sin wave.

+Parts List:
+15k Resistor
+2k Resistor
+2 4k Resistors
+2 AC128 Germanium Transistors
+10.0uF Capacitor
+2.0uF Capacitor
+0.1uF Capacitor
+50k Potentiometer
+500k potentiometer
+2 1/4 inch input audio jacks
+9 Volt source
+And an Electric Guitar